pig800509/hskindoor/README.md

-This is React web used for monitoring and controlling iot factory.
+This is React web used for monitoring and controlling people indoor position.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).